 You'll learn about many of the major concepts of leadership, one of the oldest organisational concepts, with a history stretching back as far as the Ancient Greeks.
 Leadership is a practice and area of study that has persisted for so long for good reason: people find it incredibly appealing as an idea.
-At a very basic level this is because leadership perhaps inevitably deals with big questions about the overall direction of a group, organisation or society.
+At a very basic level, this is because leadership perhaps inevitably deals with big questions about the overall direction of a group, organisation or society.
 In addition, people tend, for good or ill, to find the idea of leaders exciting, even bewitching.

-You'll cover a broad range of ideas in this module: learn about various key concepts related to what it means to be a leader, all the way through to far more recent accounts that hold that leadership resides more in the collective acts of people.
+You'll cover a broad range of ideas in this module: learn about various key concepts related to what it means to be a leader all the way through to far more recent accounts that hold that leadership resides more in the collective acts of people.

 In more detail, you'll cover the following aspects of leadership.

 - Leadership as person: these are approaches that assume that leadership resides in individual leaders.
-These views try to generalise what it means to be an effective leader through studying the personalities and behaviours of individual leaders.
+These views try to generalise what it means to be an effective leader by studying the personalities and behaviours of individual leaders.

 - Collective leadership: these approaches assume that leadership is a practice conducted between people working together collectively in a group to offer direction.

 - Identity and power: you'll learn how leadership has become a desirable identity and how some people are (unfairly) deemed more suitable for leadership than others.
-You'll also learn how identities in groups can be refashioned to create leadership with more possibility.
+You'll also learn how identities in groups can be refashioned to create leadership with more possibilities.